Winston-led No. 14 Michigan State tops No. 12 Michigan 87-69

 UP NEXT

-Illinois: Hosts Purdue on Thursday night.
+Michigan: Hosts Purdue on Thursday night.

 Michigan State: Hosts Minnesota on Thursday night.